jpjones76/SeisIO.jl/README.md

 ## Known Issues (2018-08-12)
 * Rarely, `SeedLink!` may cause a Julia session to hang when a connection fails to initialize.
-* IN Julia v0.7, LightXML and Blosc generate "deprecated syntax" warnings.
+* In Julia v0.7, LightXML and Blosc generate "deprecated syntax" warnings.
 * SeisIO has broken dependencies in Julia v1.0.

 ### Building for Julia 1.0.0